Tom Cole: Political positions

 Cole supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries.

 In January 2021, Cole voted against the certification of the Electoral College results in the 2020 presidential election.
 He subsequently voluntarily gave up an honorary degree from Grinnell College.
 In May 2021, Cole voted against the creation of a bipartisan commission to investigate the January 6 insurrection.

 In 2021, Cole joined a majority of Republican representatives in signing onto an amicus brief to overturn Roe v.
 Wade.
 Following the Supreme Court's decision to overrule Roe in June 2022, Cole celebrated the outcome, saying in part "not only is this a monumental win for states’ rights, but also the rights of unborn children."

+Cole voted to provide Israel with support following October 7 attacks.

 Iraq

-In June 2021, Cole was one of 49 House Republicans to vote to repeal the AUMF against Iraq.
+In June 2021, Cole was one of forty-nine House Republicans to vote to repeal the AUMF against Iraq.

 Big Tech

-In 2022, Cole was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In 2022, Cole was one of thirty-nine Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.